 For many homeowners, the presence of a smoke alarm within the home equates to pretty much background noise.
 You might ask about it upon purchase, or make sure there is one within your home that may or may not work.
 This shouldn’t be the case!
 A smoke alarm just might be the single factor between heading off a dangerous situation and major property loss.
-At Hoffman Electrical, your safety always comes first, and we would like to take a moment to let you know why adequate smoke alarms within your home are of the utmost importance to your safety.
+At Hoffman Electrical & A/C, your safety always comes first, and we would like to take a moment to let you know why adequate smoke alarms within your home are of the utmost importance to your safety.

 Are There Different Types Of Smoke Alarms?